PaystackHQ/paystack-android/README.md

            @Override
            public void showLoading(Boolean isProcessing) {
-               // This is called only before any network requests the SDK makes.
+               // This is called whenever the SDK makes network requests.
                // Use this to display loading indicators in your application UI }